ra1028/swiftui-atom-properties/README.md

 ### Preview

 Even in SwiftUI previews, the view must have an `AtomRoot` somewhere in the ancestor.
-However, since The Atomic Architecture offers the new solution for dependency injection, you don't need to do painful DI each time you create previews anymore.
+However, since This library offers the new solution for dependency injection, you don't need to do painful DI each time you create previews anymore.
 You can to override the atoms that you really want to inject substitutions.

 ```swift
 struct NewsList_Preview: PreviewProvider {